Ring of Fire (Northern Ontario): 2019 - 2022

 In March 2020, at the Prospectors and Developers Association of Canada convention, Ontario Premier Doug Ford and Minister of Indigenous affairs, Greg Rickford, met Marten Falls Chief Bruce Achneepineskum and Webequie First Nation Chief Cornelius Wabasse for a signing ceremony.
-This ceremony solidified the partnership between the two First Nations and the Ontario government, who now have the support of these First Nations to develop an all-season road infrastructure and move forward with the Ring of Fire developments.
+This ceremony solidified the partnership between the two First Nations and the Ontario government regarding all-season road infrastructure, but the legality of the agreement is presently being questioned.